Corporate Governance Report

 |Dr. Bernd Schulte||Chief Operating Officer||April 1, 2002||March 31, 2018|

-Notwithstanding the Executive Board's statutory joint and several liability and the obligation of its members to collaborate closely and in confidence with their colleagues, the assigned responsibilities of the individual members of the Executive Board are as follows in accordance with the currently valid business distribution plan:
+Notwithstanding the Executive Board's statutory joint and several liability and the obligation of its members to collaborate closely and in confidence with their colleagues, the assigned responsibilities of the individual members of the Executive Board are as follows in accordance with the currently valid schedule of responsibilities:

-The Chief Executive Officer coordinates the tasks of the Executive Board and is additionally responsible for the operating business of the AIXTRON Group, focusing in particular on Strategic Planning, Investor Relations Management & Communications, Procurement, Human Resources, Finances and Reporting, Corporate Governance, Compliance & Risk Management, Information Technology, Legal and Quality Management.
-The Chief Operating Officer is responsible for the Group's Research and Development, Marketing, Sales, Customer Support, Production and Logistics and Facility Management.
+The Chief Executive Officer coordinates the tasks of the Executive Board and is additionally responsible for the operating business of the AIXTRON Group, focusing in particular on Strategic Planning, Investor Relations Management & Communications, Procurement, Human Resources, Finances and Reporting, Corporate Governance, Compliance & Risk Management, Information Technology, Legal and Quality Management as well as Environment, Social and Governance.
+The Chief Operating Officer is responsible for the Group's Research and Development, Marketing, Sales, Customer Service, Production and Logistics and Facility Management.

-The Executive Board by-laws and the Articles of Association, respectively, contain a list of material transactions and measures which require the prior approval of the Supervisory Board.
+The Executive Board's by-laws and the Articles of Association each contain a list of material transactions and measures which require the prior approval of the Supervisory Board.
 Transactions and measures requiring approval pursuant to the Articles of Association or by-laws include, but are not limited to, decisions to build or dispose of operating sites or land; the starting or ending of business activities; granting or taking out of loans, etc.

 Every Executive Board member must immediately disclose conflicts of interest to the Supervisory Board and other members of the Executive Board.
 Members of the Executive Board may only take on part-time activities, especially posts on company and supervisory boards outside of the Group, after receiving Supervisory Board approval.